Updated the day 24 January, 2022

 Must the PCR be taken in Santiago or can it be taken at the traveler's destination?

-In Santiago, but the tourist can board connection planes regardless not having still a negative result.
+The PCR must be taken at the point of entry into the country.
+However, if it is at the Santiago Airport, tourist can board connection planes regardless not having still a negative result.

 Where should I quarantine until I get the result?